open-dovetail/demo/README.md

 ## Start the backend components of the demo

-Start all backend components by executing the script [demo/az/start-all.sh](https://github.com/open-dovetail/demo/blob/master/az/start-all.sh), and test the components as described in [README.md](https://github.com/open-dovetail/demo/blob/master/az/README.md).
+Start all backend components by executing the script [demo/az/start-all.sh](https://github.com/open-dovetail/demo/blob/master/az/start-all.sh), and test components as described in [README.md](https://github.com/open-dovetail/demo/blob/master/az/README.md).

 The [README.md](https://github.com/open-dovetail/demo/blob/master/az/README.md) also describes how to create and setup a Linux VM in Azure, and start all the components in the VM.
-The same startup script [start-all.sh](https://github.com/open-dovetail/demo/blob/master/az/start-all.sh) works both locally on a laptop, or in an Azure Linux VM.
+The same startup script [start-all.sh](https://github.com/open-dovetail/demo/blob/master/az/start-all.sh) works both locally on a laptop, or on an Azure Linux VM.